SK-CERT/Taranis-NG/README.md

 If you want to restrict the access, go to Configuration -> ACLs, and create a new ACL by clicking `Add new`.
-You can pick any particular item type (Collector, Delegation, OSINT Source, OSINT Source Group, Product Type, Report Item) and then grant *see*, *access*, or *modify* access types to everyone, selected users, or selected roles.
+You can pick any particular item type (Collector, Delegation, OSINT Source, OSINT Source Group, Product Type, Report Item, Report Item Type, Word List) and then grant *see*, *access*, or *modify* access types to everyone, selected users, or selected roles.